syncfusion-content/xamarin-docs/Xamarin/Avatar-view/how-to.md

 ---
 layout: post
-title: States in Syncfusion® AvatarView control for Xamarin.Forms.
+title: States in Syncfusion<sup>®</sup> AvatarView control for Xamarin.Forms.
 description: This section will explain about how to use the different states that exist in Xamarin.Forms SfAvatarView.
 platform: xamarin
 control: AvatarView